GoogleCloudPlatform/terraform-sample-tools/README.md

 # Magic Modules - Terraform Tools

-__TL;DR__: Magic Modules Terraform utility tools is for Terraform developers who want to develop/test terraform snippets in Magic Modules.
+Magic Modules Terraform tools is a utility written in python3 for Terraform developers, who want to develop/test terraform snippets in [Magic Modules](https://github.com/GoogleCloudPlatform/magic-modules).

+> This repo in development mode.
+If you are interested to be part of this development, you can check the "Contributions" section.

 In [Magic Modules](https://github.com/GoogleCloudPlatform/magic-modules), every terraform example(say `main.tf`) is written in two files

 1. `main.tf.erb` extension file: A ruby based template file of `main.tf`.
 2. `terraform.yaml` config file: A ruby config file for the above template file.

-Purpose of this tool is help developers to translate `.tf` file to `.tf.erb` & `.yaml` files or viceversa.
-This eliminates the necessity of manually writting ruby template and ruby config files.
+Purpose of this tool is help developers to translate `.tf` file to `.tf.erb` & `.yaml` files or viceversa, which otherwise are done manually.

 ```
                        [Inputs: main.tf] ---- [tftools] ----> [Output: main.tf.erb  &  terraform.yaml]
 [Inputs: main.tf.erb  &  terraform.yaml] ---- [tftools] ----> [Output: main.tf]
 ```

 ## UserTools

-On installation, `tftools`, `convert2tf` & `convert2erb` command line tools are available to user.
+On installation, `tftools`, `convert2tf` & `convert2erb` command line utility tools are available to user.

 - _convert2tf_: To translate Magic Module terraform template(`.tf.erb`) files to terraform (`.tf`) file.
 - _convert2erb_: To convert a terraform file (`.tf`) into Magic Module terraform templates files (`.tf.erb` and `.yaml`)